Birth and Spiritual Heritage:

 -

-Tirtha Brahmarakshas, who transformed from a protector spirit into a realized being through intense tapas.
+Tirtha Brahmarakshas, who transformed from a protective spirit into an enlightened being through rigorous tapas.

-Many other Yogis of this parampara wandered unseen, performing tapas in mountains, forests, and temple caves — disappearing from physical sight but leaving their vibrations to guide future seekers.
+Many other Yogis of this parampara journeyed unseen, engaging in tapas within mountains, forests, and temple caves.
+While they may have vanished from physical sight, their vibrations continue to guide future seekers.

-In the last seventy decades alone, 45 realized Yogis, Avadhootas, and Mahapurushas have arisen in this tradition, continuing the sacred current of realization.
+In just the last seventy years, 45 realized Yogis, Avadhootas, and Mahapurushas have emerged from this tradition, perpetuating the sacred current of realization.

-Even within the family lineage of the present His Holiness Sri Sri Sri Yogishwara Swami, divinity is inherited — both his paternal and maternal forefathers were Avadhootas, including the revered Krishnan Velayudhan Swami, a known Siddha Purusha whose presence radiated divine energy and transformation.
+Even within the family lineage of the current His Holiness Sri Sri Sri Yogishwara Swami, divinity is an inherited trait.
+Both his paternal and maternal ancestors were Avadhootas, including the esteemed Krishnan Velayudhan Swami, a recognized Siddha Purusha whose presence emanated divine energy and transformation.

-Two of the most renowned saints in this lineage are Mantra Murty Swami (born 1543) and Yogishwara Swami (1622).
+Two of the most illustrious saints in this lineage are Mantra Murty Swami (born 1543) and Yogishwara Swami (1622).

-Mantra Murty Swami possessed immense spiritual power; his aura was so intense that expectant mothers in his village found it difficult to carry their pregnancies to term due to the overwhelming heat of his divine energy.
-When this phenomenon was confirmed through Ashtamangala Prasnam (sacred astrological revelation), it was understood that the unborn children could not sustain the vibration of his Tejas (radiance).
+Mantra Murty Swami was endowed with immense spiritual power; his aura was so profound that expectant mothers in his village struggled to carry their pregnancies to term due to the overwhelming warmth of his divine energy.
+This phenomenon was validated through Ashtamangala Prasnam (sacred astrological revelation), revealing that the unborn children could not withstand the vibration of his Tejas (radiance).

-Upon learning this, his parents, with great sorrow, requested him to release his physical body for the welfare of the people.
-The compassionate Swami asked for 90 days to complete his tapas.
-After this period, when his family entered his meditation chamber, they found him seated in lotus posture, radiant and smiling.
-With a serene glance at his parents, he entered Mahasamadhi, instantaneously dematerializing his body in divine fire — leaving only sacred ash behind.
+Upon discovering this, his parents, filled with sorrow, implored him to relinquish his physical form for the benefit of the people.
+The compassionate Swami requested 90 days to complete his tapas.
+After this period, when his family entered his meditation chamber, they found him seated in a lotus posture, radiant and smiling.
+With a tranquil glance at his parents, he entered Mahasamadhi, instantly dematerializing his body in divine fire, leaving only sacred ash behind.

-Similarly, Yogishwara Swami (1755) displayed astonishing siddhis of materialization and dematerialization, appearing in multiple locations at once, guiding devotees, and establishing temples that remain centers of divine energy and upliftment to this day.
+In a similar vein, Yogishwara Swami (1755) exhibited remarkable siddhis of materialization and dematerialization, manifesting in multiple locations simultaneously, guiding devotees, and establishing temples that continue to serve as centers of divine energy and upliftment to this day.

 Yogic Secrets and Sacred Practices of the Parampara

-This lineage is a confluence of Shaiva, Shakta, Vaishnava, and Siddha traditions — embodying the oneness of all paths.
-Their yogic system, often referred to as Sahasrara Yoga, focuses on the awakening of the crown center — the seat of divine illumination.
+This lineage represents a fusion of Shaiva, Shakta, Vaishnava, and Siddha traditions, embodying the unity of all spiritual paths.
+Their yogic system, often known as Sahasrara Yoga, emphasizes the awakening of the crown center, which is the source of divine illumination.

 The esoteric disciplines practiced within this lineage include: